 Aging and disability resource centers (ADRCs) are the first place to go to get accurate, unbiased information on all aspects of life related to aging or living with a disability.
 ADRCs are friendly, welcoming places where anyone-individuals, concerned families or friends, or professionals working with issues related to aging or disabilities-can go for information tailored to their situation.
-The ADRC provides information on programs and services, helps people understand the long-term care options available and helps people apply for programs and benefits.
+The ADRC provides information on programs and services, helps people understand their long-term care options, and helps them apply for programs and benefits.
 ADRCs in Inclusa's service regions are: